SarthakHackss/Privacy-Pi/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Thanks